machow/mchow.com/content/drafts/2022-99-99-three-contrasts-in-ed-research/index.md

 ## Two Frameworks of Cognition and Complex Learning

-In the following sections I'll discuss Cognitive Load Theory and the KLI framework, each with an emphasis on three key points:
+In the following sections I'll discuss Cognitive Load Theory (CLT; Sweller and Chandler, 1991) and the Knowledge-learning-instruction framework (KLI Framework; Koedinger et al., 2012), each with an emphasis on three key points:

 * The framework's main goal
 * How it relates cognition and instruction